-How are brachial plexus injuries diagnosed?
+How is a brachial plexus injury diagnosed?

 These are other diagnostic tests often used:

-- Tests to determine nerve function and electrical activity, including a nerve conduction study and electromyogram (EMG)
+- Tests to determine nerve function and electrical activity, including a nerve conduction study and electromyogram

 - X-ray of the neck and shoulder area

-How are brachial plexus injuries treated?
+How is a brachial plexus injury treated?

-Some brachial plexus injuries require surgery to repair the damage.
+Some brachial plexus injuries need surgery to repair the damage.
 Physical therapy can help you restore function in your arms and hands.
 It can also improve range of motion and flexibility in stiff muscles and joints.

 Brachial plexus injuries don't always need treatment.
 Some people, particularly babies with a brachial plexus birth injury, get better without any treatment.
 But it can take as long as several months for the injury to heal.
 Certain exercises can help with healing and function.